JonHarrison/portfolio/README.md

 ## Challenges / Things I learnt

-* How to layout a web page using grid and flexgrid
+* How to layout a responsive web page using grid and flexgrid
 * How to alter grid layouts for responsive web design
 * Wrote JS for updating copyright for current year
-* Wrote JS for appending language icons as CSS could only add a single icon
+* Wrote JS for appending language icons as CSS could only add a single icon in ::after
+* Good time management is essential

 ## Wireframe image